 The human body builds all the different kind of proteins it needs for these tasks by putting smaller molecules called “amino acids” into chains.
-Of those amino acids there are 20 different kinds and for each protein to be built the body puts them together in a specific sequence.
-This is similar to our alphabet, which has 26 letters and depending on how those 26 letters are strung together, you can form thousands of words, each with a unique meaning and function.
+Of those amino acids there are 20 different kinds and for each protein it needs the body puts them together in a specific sequence.
+This is similar to our alphabet, which has 26 letters.
+Depending on how you string those 26 letters together, you can form thousands of words, each with a unique meaning and function.

 Essential Amino Acids

 The tricky part about the amino acids is that 11 of them the body can build itself, while for the other nine it has to rely on food as source.
-Those nine are called “essential amino acids”.
-When food is digested, the proteins in it are broken down to their amino acids and the body uses them to build the proteins it needs itself.
+Those nine are “essential amino acids”.
+When you digest food, your body breaks down the proteins in it to their amino acids and then uses them to build the proteins it needs itself.
 If the nine essentials are not in the food, the body can’t build certain proteins.

-And, you might guess it, the amino acids responsible for building muscle are among the essential, which makes it pretty clear that people working out should make sure their nutrition gives them those.
+The amino acids responsible for building muscle are among the essential, which makes it clear that people working out should make sure their nutrition gives them those.